ApiRTC/web-agent/README.md

 ## Sample

-Visit [sample page](https://apirtc.github.io/web-agent/sample.html) for a demonstration of dynamic control of the i-framed **web-agent** app !
+Visit [sample page](https://apirtc.github.io/web-agent/sample.html) for a demonstration of dynamic control of the iframe-d **web-agent** app !

 Also available on [CodePen](https://codepen.io/kmoyse/pen/wvRYdLG)